PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 How I work with clients:

-Second-opinion audits: I review your account, identify where money is leaking, and give you a clear picture of what’s working and what’s not
+Second-opinion audits: I review your account, identify where money is leaking, and give you a clear picture of what's working and what's not.

-1:1 coaching calls: We get on a call and fix issues live in your account—no waiting for a report, no vague recommendations
+1:1 coaching calls: We get on a call and fix issues live in your account—no waiting for a report, no vague recommendations.

-90-day build-and-train engagements: I build or restructure your campaigns and train you or your team to manage them profitably
+90-day build-and-train engagements: I build or restructure your campaigns and train you or your team to manage them profitably.

 Audience signals are powerful, but they're just one piece of a larger system.
 Getting them right requires accurate tracking, clean data, aligned creative, and realistic expectations.
 When those pieces work together, PMax stops feeling like a gamble and starts delivering accountable results.